 As Backend operations engineer, I was responsible for running, maintaining and upgrading the entire IPTV platform as well as troubleshooting, root-cause analysis and

-fixing incidents for the iTV service including on-call duty
+fixing incidents for the iTV service including on-call duty.
+The iTV service is, not only for the company, by law required to be always available to the public.
+My team, consisting of 6 operations engineers, was responsible for the entire backend.
+The included IPTV multicast and unicast streaming (recordings and VOD), error correction and rapid channel change, recording of live TV, middleware (all customer data related to iTV like recordings and purchased packages) and many monitoring tools.

 I did: